luanillust/luanillustrates/_posts/2018-02-22-Taiwan-Kaohsiung-part-2.md

 	</div>
 </div>

-Meanwhile, the typical Chinese <sup><sup>(*操nese)</sup></sup> tourists unashamedly whip out their phones in broad daylight...
-What my sneaky shots failed to demonstrate was... the room.
-On a more serious note, the ambience was quite mystical.
+Meanwhile, the typical Chinese<sup><sup>*操nese</sup></sup> tourists unashamedly whip out their phones in broad daylight...
+Annoyances aside, the ambience was quite mystical.
 Especially with the glow emanating from the floor tiles and the surrounding wall of infinity mirror effects.
 Then you have, at centre stage, a shining statue of the thousand-armed thousand-eyed Avalokiteśvara.

 Upon exiting, my brother and I decided to move ahead of the group.
 Just a quick wander about on the floors above.
-Having strayed a _little_ too far for a _little_ too long, we rushed back to an empty atrium :grimacing:.
+Having strayed a little _too_ far for a little _too_ long, we rushed back to an empty atrium :grimacing:.
 Scurrying around, we attempted to find the group but they were long gone.
 Then, in the corner of my eye, I noticed a couple from our group.
 Staff were leading them away and some quick thinking on my part gave chase <sup>-blindly</sup>.
 The four of us were now waiting in a line for who knows what.
 Standing there twiddling my thumbs, I was starting to think our group was never here.
 As I thought that, we were ushered into this theatre room where we collected 3D glasses... :sweat_smile: Definitely not on our program.
 Unable to back out, no thanks to our communication barriers, I had to sit there and suffer.
 It was hilariously terrible.
 As if it wasn’t bad enough that we were slowly losing the others, this "feature" film was completely in Chinese and had the quality of animation typically found in generic trashy YouTube Kids videos.

 <div class="imageset">
 	<img src="{{ baseurl }}/assets/luantics/P021/P021TWK26.jpg" alt="a snapshot of a film doco at the Fo Guang Shan Museum"/>